 Additional Prenatal Testing for Genetic Disorders

-- Transcervical (TC) CVS—The doctor guides a thin catheter through the vagina and cervix and into the placenta where a small amount of tissue is obtained.
+- Transcervical (TC) CVS—A a thin catheter is guided through the vagina and cervix and into the placenta where a small amount of tissue is obtained.
 Ultrasound is used to help guide the doctor and decrease risk to the fetus.

-- Transabdominal (TA) CVS—Similar to amniocentesis, the doctor guides a needle from the abdomen and into the placenta where a small amount of tissue is obtained.
+- Transabdominal (TA) CVS—Similar to amniocentesis, a needle is guided from the abdomen and into the placenta where a small amount of tissue is obtained.
 A local anesthetic may be used.
 Just as with TC CVS, ultrasound is used to help guide the doctor and decrease risk to the fetus.